Chris Pomfret leads workshop on aging wisely and older adulthood

 As the group’s candid exploration continued, Pomfret posed a series of questions and discussion starters, beginning with, “What is the singular most important thing you need to do for your ‘Third Thirty’ but have not yet done?
 Why not?”

 Attendees’ responses included downsizing, writing one’s own obituary, updating one’s will, and addressing life’s purpose in the last third of life.

-“When you work, you have a community,” said the Rev. S. Miriam Dunson, who attended the conference from Commerce, Ga.
-“When you retire, you don’t have them anymore, so building a support group around yourself—you to them, them to you— is very important in that third thirty.”
+“When you work, you have a community,” said the Rev. S. Miriam Dunson, who is attending the conference from Commerce, Georgia.
+“When you retire, you don’t have them anymore, so building a support group around yourself—you to them, them to you—is very important in that third thirty.”

-During the second discussion starter, among the fears named by the group were becoming disabled, experiencing loneliness—especially the loss of a spouse—safety concerns, entering a nursing home, lack of independence, and the deterioration of one’s mental faculties as a result of Alzheimer’s or dementia.
+Among the fears named by the group during the second discussion starter were becoming disabled, experiencing loneliness—especially the loss of a spouse, safety concerns, entering a nursing home, lack of independence, and the deterioration of one’s mental faculties as a result of Alzheimer’s or dementia.

 Pomfret then offered some basic solutions to help minimize those fears.
 “Simplistically, when you age you have three choices,” he said.
 “You can stay in your own home, live with a loved one, or move into a continuing care community.
 Not thinking about what you’re going to do is not doing the right thing.”

-He also suggested that there are “beacons of hope” associated with each of the fears, such as the ever-improving quality of retirement communities.
+He also suggested that there are “beacons of hope” associated with each of the fears that were named, such as the ever-improving quality of retirement communities.